BU-ISCIII/relecov-platform/conf/INSTALL_SETTINGS.md

 `APACHE_LIMIT_REQUEST_BODY` configure the rendered proxy.
 They are operational values, not Django or React application settings.

-`APACHE_SERVER_NAME` is the public Relecov Platform hostname.
+`APACHE_SERVER_NAME` is the host name handled by the baseline VirtualHost.

-RELECOV uses three hostname-based virtual hosts.
-Configure `APACHE_SERVER_NAME`, `RELECOV_ISKYLIMS_SERVER_NAME`, and `RELECOV_NEXTSTRAIN_SERVER_NAME` with the public DNS names for the platform, iSkyLIMS, and Nextstrain services respectively.
 `APACHE_UPSTREAM_SERVICE` defaults to `ADDONS.apache.CONFIG_SERVICE`, while
 `APACHE_UPSTREAM_PORT` defaults to that service's `APP_PORT`.
 `APACHE_PROXY_TIMEOUT` defaults to its `GUNICORN_TIMEOUT` (or 120 seconds), and